cornerman/py3status-wiki/Handle-click-events-directly-from-your-i3status-config.md

 This means you can run simple tasks like executing a program or execute any other i3 specific command.

+## special on_click commands
+There are two commands you can pass to the on_click parameter that have a special meaning to py3status :

+- **refresh** : This will refresh (expire the cache) of the clicked module
+- **refresh_all** : This will refresh **all** the modules from your i3bar (i3status included).
+This has the same effect has sending a SIGUSR1 to py3status.

 ## Examples
 Some examples below from i3status.conf :